Assessment and Reporting

 • Formative assessment tasks are designed to strengthen retrieval and improve retention.

-• Their aim is to identifying consequences/ a course of action (e.g immediate impact on the curriculum focus and content).
+• Their aim is to identifying consequences/ a course of action (e.g. immediate impact on the curriculum focus and content).

 Standardised Faculty Assessment (Deep Marking)